johnr-webb/johnwebb_app/README.md

 # Project Overview: John Webb App

+This project is first and foremost a space for me to develop and learn!
 This document provides a summary of the project structure, dependencies, and the purpose of each major folder in the repository.

 ---